meker12/commerce-channels.en/help/amazon-sales-channel/amazon-logs-reports.md

 >[!TIP]
 >
 >You can also check the log file for additional information when troubleshooting is needed.
-See [Sales Channel Admin Settings](./sales-channel-settings.md). [!DNL Amazon Sales Channel] synchronization logging is written to the `{[!DNL Commerce] Root}/var/log/channel_amazon.log` file and can be viewed in [developer mode](https://docs.magento.com/user-guide/magento/installation-modes.html){target="_blank"}.
+See [Sales Channel Admin Settings](./sales-channel-settings.md). [!DNL Amazon Sales Channel] synchronization logging is written to the `{Commerce Root}/var/log/channel_amazon.log` file and can be viewed in [developer mode](https://docs.magento.com/user-guide/magento/installation-modes.html){target="_blank"}.